tossik8/DistributedDatabase/README.md

     - If so, check if a neighbour has been visited.
       - If so, skip.
       - Else, go back to 1, and ,additionally, pass the list of visited nodes.
-        - Wait for the response.
         - If response is <i>ERROR</i>, go back to 3.
         - Else, send the result back to the client that contacted this node and finish execution.
     - Else, finish iterating
 4. Send <i>ERROR</i> to the client that contacted this node and finish execution